zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_user_role.rst

     partition
       Permission item: Object permission to the partition with the specified name on the specified CPC (in DPM mode).

-      ``cpc`` will be present as a scoping item.
+      \ :literal:`cpc`\  will be present as a scoping item.

       | **type**: str

     lpar
       Permission item: Object permission to the LPAR with the specified name on the specified CPC (in classic mode).

-      ``cpc`` will be present as a scoping item.
+      \ :literal:`cpc`\  will be present as a scoping item.

       | **type**: str

     adapter
       Permission item: Object permission to the adapter with the specified name on the specified CPC (in DPM mode).

-      ``cpc`` will be present as a scoping item.
+      \ :literal:`cpc`\  will be present as a scoping item.

       | **type**: str

     storage_group
       Permission item: Object permission to the storage group with the specified name that is associated with the specified CPC (in DPM mode).

-      ``cpc`` will be present as a scoping item.
+      \ :literal:`cpc`\  will be present as a scoping item.

       | **type**: str

     storage_group_template
       Permission item: Object permission to the storage group template with the specified name that is associated with the specified CPC (in DPM mode).

-      ``cpc`` will be present as a scoping item.
+      \ :literal:`cpc`\  will be present as a scoping item.

       | **type**: str

   {property}
-    Additional properties of the user role, as described in the data model of the 'User Role' object in the :term:`HMC API` book.
+    Additional properties of the user role, as described in the data model of the 'User Role' object in the :term:\`HMC API\` book.
 The property names have hyphens (-) as described in that book.